sebastiannordby/mini-e-commerce-microservices/README.md

 From a technical view the application will be made in a web framework called Blazor.
 Blazor has multiple rendering options, but I will go for server-side rendering.
 Over to specification, there will be two perspectives in the frontend.
 One will be the customer and the other will be the administration.

-### Metrics and data visualization

-To get a better overview of customers visiting different pages of the frontend i will implement some metrics.
-There metrics will be registered through Prometheus and be visualized through Grafana.

 The administration will be able to:

 - Create and change orders on the customer's behalf